Provence Tours: a Treat for all the Senses

 The sunny weather of the region allows an abundance of fresh sun-ripened vegetables and fruits to grow.
 Our Provence tours will introduce you to the best of Mediterranean cuisine, including spices, seafood and a mouth-watering array of dishes.
 La cuisine du soleil (sun cuisine) is a type of cooking that focuses on fresh ingredients and is renowned for being fantastically healthy (recognized by the Unesco as an intangible world heritage).
 Farmers’ markets are a bouillabaisse of colors, flavors, and a feast for the senses.
-Omnipresent ingredients in Provencal recipes are the famous Herbs de Provence and olive oil.
+Omnipresent ingredients in Provencal recipes are the famous Herbes de Provence and olive oil.

 Along your travels, you will discover many regional specialties and sites renowned for their production such as Cavaillon, which is famous for melons; St Didier, which produces nougat; Alpilles, home of olives; Venasque, which is surrounded by cherry and almond orchards and Apt, which is known for its candied fruit.
 You will also get your own personal guidebook, which contains some typical Provencal recipes that you can try out at home, including our tian de ratatouille recipe.
 If you would like to take a cooking class while visiting Provence, let us know and we can organise it for you.

-Stroll Through villages, wander in narrow streets and have a coffee on a terrace
+Stroll through villages & have a coffee on a terrace